 The return crossing was much choppier than our journey to Inchcolm.
 The Teen slumped on our table, eyes closed and head in hands.
 When I asked if she felt sea sick she vehemently denied that she did, claiming to be exhausted instead!

 When I looked around the bar there appeared to be several equally exhausted passengers on board.
 It’s amazing the toll a 90 minute potter around an old abbey can have on your energy levels!

 I loved sailing under the iconic old rail bridge, and the Forth Road Bridge which I cross regularly on my Scottish travels.
 It was also great to get a close up sea view of the new Queensferry Crossing.

 As a child the thought of crossing the rail bridge terrified me as I believed the trains travelled along the top of it and over the humps!

 I must have been a naive child as I also thought San Fransisco and the USA were very close to where I lived.
 After seeing the Golden Gate Bridge on TV, I was absolutely convinced that it was the Forth Road Bridge.

-Back on dry land The Teen’s sudden tiredness passed as if by magic, so we all enjoyed a tasty lunch at the dog friendly Little Bakery in South Queensferry.
+Back on dry land and disembarked from the Maid of the Forth The Teen’s sudden tiredness passed as if by magic, so we all enjoyed a tasty lunch at the dog friendly Little Bakery in South Queensferry.

 Banana milkshakes, toasties and red velvet brownies were devoured in record time after a morning of fresh sea air – delicious.